TabLeak: Tabular Data Leakage in Federated Learning: Experimental Evaluation

 \paragraph{Federated Averaging} In training with FedAvg~\citep{McMahan2016} participating clients conduct local training of several updates before communicating their new parameters to the server.
-Note that the more local updates are conducted by the clients, the harder a reconstruction attack becomes, making leakage attacks against FedAvg more challenging.
+Note that the more local updates are conducted by the clients, the harder a leakage attack becomes, making FedAvg to be regarded as a more secure protocol.
 Although this training method is of significantly higher practical importance than FedSGD, most prior work does not evaluate against it.
-Building upon the work of~\cite{Dimitrov22} (for details please see \cref{appendix:further_experimental_details} and the work of \citet{Dimitrov22}), we evaluate our combined attack and the cosine baseline in the setting of Federated Averaging.
+Transferring \OurMethod{} into the framework of~\citet{Dimitrov22} (for details please see \cref{appendix:further_experimental_details} and the work of \citet{Dimitrov22}), we evaluate our attack and the strong baseline attack of \citet{Geiping2020} in the setting of Federated Averaging.
 We present our results of retrieving a client dataset of size $32$ over varying number of local batches and epochs on the Adult dataset in \cref{table:rec_fedavg}, while assuming full knowledge of the true labels.
-We observe that while our combined attack significantly outperforms the random baseline of $58.0\%$ accuracy even up to $40$ local updates, the baseline attack fails to consistently do so whenever the local training is longer than one epoch.
-As FedAvg with tabular data is of high practical relevance, our results which highlight its vulnerability are concerning.
-We show further details for the experimental setup and results on other datasets in \cref{appendix:further_experimental_details} and \cref{appendix:all_main_results}, respectively.
+We observe that our combined attack significantly outperforms the random baseline of $57.7\%$ accuracy even up to $40$ local updates, and in some cases beating the baseline attack of \citet{Geiping2020} by almost $20\%$.
+Meanwhile, the baseline attack fails to consistently outperform random guessing whenever the local training is longer than one epoch.
+This shows that non-domain-tailored attacks are not sufficient to uncover relevant vulnerabilities, risking an illusion of privacy.
+As FedAvg with tabular data is of high practical relevance, our results of successful attacks are concerning.
+Further details of the experimental setup and results on other datasets can be found in \cref{appendix:further_experimental_details} and \cref{appendix:all_main_results}, respectively.